I fully admit that I get particularly excited about Ribera del Duero, that famous outpost of Tempranillo (that isn’t Rioja).

 Read on for your chance to order.

-If you want a very-collectible-but-affordable (£23) but also ready-to-drink Protos - full of black fruit flavours in that way that typifies the richness of Ribera, often at rather higher prices - then what you want is the Protos “27”.
-2017 was a symbolic year for Protos, celebrating their 90th anniversary since its/their establishment.
-To celebrate, Protos has revived its first label from 1927 to adorn a wine which looks set to be a new standard for the winery.
+If you want a very-collectible-but-affordable (£24) but also ready-to-drink Protos - full of black fruit flavours in that way that typifies the richness of Ribera, often at rather higher prices - then what you want is the Protos “27”.
+Protos recently celebrated their 90th anniversary since their establishment ... and to do so, they have revived their first label from 1927 to adorn a wine which looks set to be a new standard for the winery.
 It’s the fruit of many years of work on many winemaking projects (see also product description) - such as that of using autochthonous (= indigenous) yeasts - and these are fully reflected in the wine.
 These yeasts are obtained from the skin of the grapes themselves and imbue the wine with a unique personality and great refinement.

 The Tempranillo also expresses its full character (it is not blanketed in heavy oak) via its 16 months in new and used French barrels, yielding the wine a greater roundness and balance.
 My personal take on it is a greater focus on smoothness/softness and fruit intensity when compared with a Crianza or Reserva of the same age.
 This is (obviously enough) only the second vintage of the "27", and is felt by Protos (in line with wider sentiment re Ribera generally) to be the better of the two vintages so far produced.